MicrosoftDocs/architecture-center/docs/example-scenario/apps/internal-apim-ase-scenario.md

 [![Deploy to Azure](https://azuredeploy.net/deploybutton.svg)](https://deploy.azure.com/?repository=https://github.com/ssarwa/API-Management-ASE-AppGateway)

-The components deployed using the above ARM template
+The components deployed using the above ARM template needs to be further configured as below

 1. VNET with the following configurations:
    * Name: ase-internal-vnet